-This aligns with the University of Pennsylvania's independently verified research showing LDS members volunteer an average of 430 hours per year — 7 times the national average of 48 hours.
-Penn researchers described active Latter-day Saints as "the most prosocial members of American society."
-Pew Research separately confirmed that 72% of LDS members volunteered in the past year — the highest of any religious group by 20 percentage points.
+The AEI finding is consistent with separate research from the University of Pennsylvania, which documented that active LDS members volunteer an average of 430 hours per year — roughly seven times the average American volunteer rate.
+Penn researchers described active Latter-day Saints as "the most pro-social members in American society."

 Discussion